 NHS recommends people more at risk of serious complications from flu see their GP to receive a vaccine every year.
 This includes the people over age 65, those with certain medical conditions and health and care workers.

-Councillor Binda Rai, the council’s cabinet member for health and adult services, said “We’re approaching one of the busiest times of year and we want to make sure people get the right services at the right time.
-Our social care team ensures we can meet people’s needs with high quality services to help get them through the challenging winter months.”
+Councillor Binda Rai, the council’s cabinet member for health and adult services, said “We’re approaching one of the busiest times of year and where possible, we want to make sure people get the right services at the right time to meet their needs.
+Our social care team is here to help and support our residents get through the challenging winter months.”

 Getting help for winter

 Telephone numbers for some useful local advice and support services are:

 - Adult Services Advice and Referral Centre: 020 8825 8000